Nonac/PIMS/Report/System_design/README.md

 In this section, we will be talking about the design of our project: why did we design it like this, the process of what we went through and how we ended up with the final design, and the details of technologies we chose for the design.

+One thing to note down first is that for simplicity, the customer and the driver are the same person for now, which means whoever drives the car needs to be registered on our website.
+We can separate them in the future so that the driver doesn't need to be a registered customer, see [future work](../Project_evaluation/README.md#_future).

 ## Contents
 * [Architecture of the entire system](#_a)
     * [Schematic diagram](#_diagram)